cjdelisle/return-to-abort/readme.md

 # Safecall -- return to abort() attacks

+Status: unmaintained - this was an experiment, the underlying concepts have been industrialized in the form of [SafeStack](https://clang.llvm.org/docs/SafeStack.html).

 A small proof of concept using code introspection to make ROP exploitation really really suck.